suned/pfun/docs/effectful_but_side_effect_free.md

 ]
 ```

-Quite a mouthful, but what it tells us is that `effect` must be called with an instance of a type that has both the `requests` and `database` attributes with appropriate types.
-In other words, if you accidentally defined your environment as:
+Quite a mouthful, but what it tells us is that `effect` must be run with an instance of a type that has both the `requests` and `database` attributes with appropriate types.
+In other words, if you accidentally defined your dependency as:
 ```python
 class Env:
     database = Database('user@prod_db')